Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Decay chain reconstruction

-Identifying the \hbb decay in signal events and discriminating against background events relies on tagging jets as likely to have originated from \PQb~hadron decays.
-The AK8 jets are identified as consistent with a $\bbbar$ decay using the \textsc{DeepAK8} mass-decorrelated $\PZ/\PH \to \bbbar$ tagger~\cite{Sirunyan:2018jin}, with a discriminator denoted as \dbb.
-This is a deep neural network based tagger, designed to discriminate high-\pt jets consistent with a $\bbbar$~substructure against light-flavor quark (\PQu, \PQd, \PQs) or gluon jets.
-Furthermore, by design the tagger does not sculpt the jet mass distributions, thereby enabling the use of the jet mass in the background estimation.
-The \PQb tagging efficiencies are measured in data, and the simulation is corrected for any discrepancies.
 In \ttbar events, the most common events misreconstructed as signal, the \hbbjet candidate is typically reconstructed around the decay of one of the \PQb quarks, while the other \PQb quark decays into the opposite direction in the transverse plane.
 Identifying a \PQb-tagged AK4 jet that is separated from the \hbbjet is an effective method of discriminating between such \ttbar events and signal events, in which the \hbbjet is reconstructed from the two \hbb quarks.
 To be considered a candidate \PQb jet, an AK4 jet must have $\pt>30\GeV$ and be identified using the \textsc{DeepJet} tagger~\cite{BTV-16-002,Bols:2020bkb,CMS-DP-2018-058} at a working point that has an efficiency of ${\approx} 80\%$ for selecting \PQb jets and a misidentification probability of ${\approx} 1\%$ for light-flavor quark and gluon jets.